 You’ll have regular blood tests to check your blood count.

-Not having enough white blood cells can increase the risk of getting an infection (such as a chest infection).
+Not having enough white blood cells (low white blood cell count) can increase the risk of getting an infection, such as a chest infection.

 Low white blood cell counts are common when taking abemaciclib.

 When the number of white blood cells falls below a certain level, it’s known as neutropenia.
 Having a high temperature with neutropenia (known as febrile neutropenia) is less common and occurs much less often than with chemotherapy.